Freetown's wood homes a link to Sierra Leone's past

 By that stage though the style was already in decline, as stone and later concrete became more fashionable.

-In the Congo Town neighborhood of Freetown, No. 7 Grey Lane is an example of a surviving simple, single-story Board House.
-On the porch a metal panel is painted green, white and blue, the national colors of Sierra Leone.
+In the Congo Town neighbourhood of Freetown, No. 7 Grey Lane is an example of a surviving simple, single-story Board House.
+On the porch a metal panel is painted green, white and blue, the national colours of Sierra Leone.

 "I met this house when I was born, so it was built before I was born," says resident 54-year-old Ezekiel Thomas, who works as a teacher.
 "It's like an antique to us."